geopla/improved-dollop/README.md

 might be resolved in a different way.
 For now, just
 - create a Sink in the service emitting values
 - use the `Sink.Many.asFlux()` to provide them to the consumer

+#### Testing an 'inner' service
+An **inner service** is one that can be triggered only by an event from a Flux the service subscribes to.
+The subscribed consumer can be tested only by watching its behavior from the outside.
+The consumer needs to generate an event when executing successfully.

+TODO How to deal with exceptions thrown within the consumer?

+##### Testing that a service subscribes to a publisher
+The scenario: A publisher (Flux) is passed in the service constructor.
+How to test that the service subscribes to that publisher?
+Looks like that can't be done with the `StepVerifier`?
+The only way to check the subscription seems to be using a mocked publisher instead?